Social Security Disability Insurance: Monthly benefit amounts

-In 2019, the average monthly benefit amount paid to disabled workers was about $1,260.
-Approximately 36 percent of disabled workers received a monthly benefit that was under $1,000.
+In 2024, the average monthly benefit paid to disabled workers was about $1,581.
+About 17% of disabled workers received a monthly benefit under $1,000.

-The monthly benefit amount a disabled worker receives depends on the person's earnings in Social Security covered employment prior to becoming disabled.
-For each disabled worker, a Primary Insurance Amount (PIA) is computed that depends on the worker's past earnings, wage growth in the economy prior to the worker's disability onset, and a benefit formula that gives greater relative weight to low earners.
-The disabled worker receives a benefit equal to 100 percent of the PIA.
-An eligible spouse or child can receive 50 percent of the PIA as a benefit amount but total payments to a family are subject to a maximum.
+The monthly benefit a disabled worker receives depends on the person's earnings in Social Security-covered employment before becoming disabled.
+For each disabled worker, a Primary Insurance Amount (PIA) is computed that depends on the worker's past earnings, wage growth in the economy before the worker's disability onset, and a benefit formula that gives low earners greater weight.
+The disabled worker receives a benefit equal to the PIA.
+An eligible spouse or child may receive 50% of the PIA as a benefit, but total payments to a family are capped.

 Monthly benefits in the Social Security program have three general features.
-They replace a larger share of past earnings for low earners and they are increased with price inflation once a person is on the benefit rolls.
-Initial benefits are computed using wage indexing, which allows for initial benefits to reflect wage growth in the economy that occurred during the worker's career.
+They replace a larger share of past earnings for low earners, and they increase with inflation.
+Initial benefits are computed using wage indexing, which allows initial benefits to reflect wage growth in the economy during the worker's career.

-Monthly benefit amounts for disabled adult children depend on the earnings in Social Security covered employment of the retired, disabled, or deceased parent and amounts for disabled widow(er)s depend on the earnings of the deceased spouse.
+Monthly benefit amounts for disabled adult children depend on the earnings in Social Security-covered employment of the retired, disabled, or deceased parent and amounts for disabled widow(er)s depend on the earnings of the deceased spouse.

 Application, initial determination, and appeals

 Application

-An application must be filed with the Social Security Administration (SSA) before an individual can receive SSDI.
-Individuals can apply for SSDI by:
+To receive SSDI, a person must file an application with the Social Security Administration (SSA).
+People can apply for SSDI by: